legendarycode3/mastering-javaScript-course/README.md

 	Meta for unit and integration testing, known for its minimal configuration, built-in assertion
 	library, and powerful mocking capabilities. </br>
+	2.)
+Mocha: A flexible testing framework running on

 	NOTE: The choice of tool depends on the testing type and project requirements </br>